jarrodCoombes/SentinalOne-Installer/README.md

 	 There also needs to be a configuration file for the agent install options in the the same install folder as the agent install ackages.
-There are a variet of option you can specify in this file.
-See the link below for more details, SentinelOne dashboard access is needed.
+There are a variety of option you can specify in this file.
+See the link below for more details (SentinelOne dashboard access is needed to view this page).

 	 https://usea1-017.sentinelone.net/docs/en/deploying-the-linux-agent-with-a-configuration-file.html##

 	 NOTE: This script must be run with root privileges.

+	 Usage:

-	 Usage: sent_agent_inst [rpm] [deb] [help]
+	 sent_agent_inst [rpm] [deb] [help]

 	  deb	Specifies that the installer shouls use the DEB package and that you are installing onto a Debian or derivitave distro.